Donshel/info8002-1/README.md

 In the actual implementation, it has been chosen to replicate `3` times each file.
 The system is therefore resilitant to up to `2` faulty processes.
 However, because the hashing process is unpredictable, it is possible, yet very unlikely, that all copies of the file are under the responsibility of the same node.

+### Implementation of special requests

+* The `remove` request is implemented in the same manner as `put` : the function finds recursively the location (the key) of replicates and remove each of them.

+* When `list` is requested to a node, this node tries to contact every single node in the network to gather their content.
+Contacting every nodes is achieved through an iterative version of the *Depth-first search* algorithm and each time a new node is reached, its content is retrieved.

+    ```python
+    def list():
+        stack = Stack(self.network)
+        visited = Set(self)
+        content = List(self.content)
+        while not empty(stack):
+            node = stack.pop()

+            if node in visited:
+                continue

+            visited.add(node)

+            stack.push(node.network)
+            content.extend(node.content)

+        return content
+    ```

 ## Run

 ### Requirements